Literacy

 • Book requests each half term to ensure students always have something to read that is interesting and challenging for them.

-In addition to our library, this year each tutor group has also been given its own class library and our student ambassadors have helped monitor and maintain a steady supply of books to each classroom.
-Our staffroom too has a community bookshare so you can see that our school’s love of reading runs throughout the entire staff!
+In addition to our library, from September 2025, Year 10 English & library ambassadors will support and mentor younger learners in the school community to increase their library engagement and confident in reading for pleasure.
+Our staffroom too has a community book share so you can see that our school’s love of reading runs throughout the entire staff!

-As well as our ‘Fab Four’ bronze, silver, gold system, we also run a wide range of exciting competitions over the academic year to encourage our young people to get involved with reading, writing, speaking and listening.
+We also run a wide range of exciting competitions over the academic year to encourage our young people to get involved with reading, writing, speaking and listening.
 We have both school and national competitions.
 Some of our favourites are the BBC’s ‘500 Words’ writing competition and the National Literacy Trust’s team competition to find the nation’s ‘Reading Champions’.
-This year, in our Merseyside heat, 38 schools took part in a live quiz answering 100 questions on book knowledge.
-Our school team came in the top 3 with just 3 points separating first, second and third positions.

 Year 7 reading list